 Field-hunting tip

-Look in nitrate deposits in arid desert environments country — that is the host setting where iquiqueite typically forms.
+Look in nitrate deposits in arid desert environments country, the host setting where iquiqueite typically forms.
 If you start seeing dietzeite, lautarite, halite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, radial aggregates habit, so train your eye for that shape before scanning the outcrop.